-Each airline is unique and may, therefore, be looking for different traits in the flight attendant, airport service agent and lounge hostess candidate; that this is a physical appearance or a personality type.
-However, the universal role of the flight attendant (cabin crew) is the same regardless of the airline.
-There will be fundamental qualities required that should be in each candidate.
+Each airline is unique and may, consequently, be looking for different traits in the flight attendant, airport service agent, and lounge hostess candidate; this could be a physical appearance or a personality type.
+Nonetheless, the universal role of the flight attendant (cabin crew) is the same regardless of the airline.
+Therefore, there will be fundamental qualities required that should be present in each candidate.

 Do you want to know what are these qualities?